GravityLib/GravLib/README.md

 ## 🤗 Welcome!

-👋 Welcome Adventurer!
-This repository is a merged effort between programmers of active V5RC teams from The King's School (1831) in the "Push Back" 2025-26 season.
+Welcome Adventurer!
+This repository is a merged effort between programmers of active V5RC teams from The King's School (1831) in the "Push Back" 2025-26 season for VEXIDE and rust.

-🫢 With this project, we are aiming to extend upon the existing LemLib project by [SizzinSeal](https://github.com/SizzinSeal) and its contributors, optimising it for the "Push Back" season.
+With this project, we are aiming to extend upon the existing LemLib project by [SizzinSeal](https://github.com/SizzinSeal) and its contributors, optimising it for the "Push Back" season.

-🌟 If you decide to use our code, please consider **starring our project** (and lemlib) to support us!
+If you decide to use our code, please consider **starring our project** (and lemlib) to support us!

-😊 This project was heavily inspired by Lemlib and 2654E's [Echo Rust](https://github.com/alexDickhans/echo-rs) codebase!!
+This project was heavily inspired by Lemlib and 2654E's [Echo Rust](https://github.com/alexDickhans/echo-rs) codebase!!

 ---